k2view-academy/K2View-Academy/articles/26_fabric_security_sm/04b_secret_manager_config.md

 * ACCESS_KEY_ID
 * SECRET_ACCESS_KEY

- The authentication can also be done by the service account that the server is associated with.
+Authentication can also be performed by the service account associated with the server.
 This is an alternative to using an Access ID and an Access Key.